About Padmanabhapuram Palace

 The King's Quarters:

-The king's quarters or "upparika malika", near the bathing ghat,
+In the Padmanabhapuram Palace, the king's quarters or "upparika malika", near the bathing ghat,

 was built by Marthanda Varma in 1744 A.D.
 The courtyard leading to this